Telephone outside UK: 0044 207 431 1712

 • Tackling stereotypes/ myths.
 (Small group-work with feedback and illustrative Indian DVD extracts.)

-3. DVD documentary evidence of UK managers’ mistakes
+3. DVD documentary evidence of UK managers’ common mistakes

 • Illustrating how and why UK styles of negotiating, project managing, and customer relations do not simply ‘transplant’ to Asia.
-(Interactive viewing of documentary case-studies)
+(Interactive analysis of documentary DVD case-studies)

 4. Briefings on sensitivities to Indian Social Background, drawn from current Indian sources